We often field questions from people asking how to divorce in Oregon.

 Like with any process, there is the moment when it begins.

-In the case of divorce, that is when one spouse completes and files the Petition for the Dissolution of Marriage.
+In the case of divorce, that happens when one spouse completes and files the Petition for the Dissolution of Marriage.
+This is where the process truly begins.

-Though the underlying reasons for this are likely complicated, as far as ending your marriage goes, this first step is relatively simple.
+Though the underlying reasons for ending your marriage are likely complicated, this first step is relatively simple.

-On this form, you provide all of the pertinent information for both you and your spouse.
+On this form, you provide all the pertinent information for you and your spouse.
 This includes:

 You also answer other relevant questions.
 Depending on the situation, this includes information about: